-It is the responsibility of the Member, not the Client or other Intended User(s), to determine whether the use of a Jurisdictional Exception is appropriate.
+It is the responsibility of the Member, not the Authorized Client or other Authorized User(s), to determine whether the use of a Jurisdictional Exception is appropriate.

-3.42 LEASE:
+3.44 LEASE:

-A legal agreement that grants right to use, occupy, or control all or part of a property for a stated period of time based on the terms and covenants of the Lease including but not limited to: the rental rate. [see 8.2.10]
+A legal agreement that grants the right to use, occupy, or control all or part of a property for a stated period of time based on the terms and covenants of the Lease including but not limited to: the rental rate. [see 8.2.10]

-3.43 LETTER OF RELIANCE (RELIANCE LETTER)
+3.45 LETTER OF RELIANCE (RELIANCE LETTER)

-A Reliance Letter is used to authorize an additional or alternate Intended User to use and rely on a report.
-A Reliance Letter details who may now rely on the report, for what Intended Use, and upon what conditions.
-A Reliance Letter may only be issued with the prior Client's written authorization to release a copy of the report from the Client of the report, and the Member's agreement to permit an additional or alternate Intended User.
+A Reliance Letter is used to authorize an additional or alternate Authorized User to use and rely on a report.
+A Reliance Letter details who may now rely on the report, for what Authorized Use, and upon what conditions.
+A Reliance Letter may only be issued with the prior Authorized Client's written authorization to release a copy of the report from the Authorized Client of the report, and the Member's agreement to permit an additional or alternate Authorized User.

-3.44 LETTER OF TRANSMITTAL
+3.46 LETTER OF TRANSMITTAL

 A cover letter that accompanies an assignment.
 A Letter of Transmittal typically accompanies the delivery of a completed Report and typically uses past tense grammar (e.g., we have appraised this property; this Report has been prepared).
-A Letter of Transmittal may also be used to alert the Client to unusual or Extraordinary Assumptions or Conditions in the report, or to further identify who may rely on the report.
+A Letter of Transmittal may also be used to alert the Authorized Client to unusual or Extraordinary Assumptions or Conditions in the report, or to further identify who may rely on the report.

-3.45 LIMITING CONDITION:
+3.47 LIMITING CONDITION: